OTTAWA, Jan. 16 /CNW Telbec/ - The Aerospace Industries Association of

 spawned by today's announcement," stated AIAC president, Claude Lajeunesse.

 Working on behalf of Canada's aerospace sector, AIAC will continue to

-advocate that:- key in-service support (ISS) capabilities integral to the C-130J fleet
+- key in-service support (ISS) capabilities integral to the C-130J fleet

 are carried out by the Canadian-based industry; and

 - the procurement of new C-130Js be leveraged to position Canadian

 companies to fully participate in Lockheed Martin's new aerospace and

 Aerospace procurements of this size and scope come once in a generation.